Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from ASTAR Air Cargo, Inc at its Wilmington facility, reporting 303 affected workers.
+The largest notice was filed by ASTAR Air Cargo at its Wilmington facility, reporting 303 affected workers.
 The Berry Company, LLC (Local Insight Media Holdings) followed with 105 workers.

 Trend & Outlook